 Research is now moving to the molecular level, and ultimately it is the nutrients that are utilised at a cellular level that matter the most.
 Current digestibility studies focus on the nutrients absorbed from the intestinal lumen to the blood, whereas growth studies compare the net benefits from the additive.
 In the future our goal should be a point of intersection between these two studies with molecular markers used to light up our path to the least cost matrix for success.

-Kifay, the natural amino acid optimiser is the product to watch as it has the capability to enhance the ileal amino acid digestibility due to the specific natural ingredients in its composition.
+Kifay, the natural amino acid optimizer is the product to watch as it has the capability to enhance the ileal amino acid digestibility due to the specific natural ingredients in its composition.

 Amino acid supplementation in poultry is considered as an essential part of poultry nutrition.
 Methionine is the first limiting amino acid in poultry important for optimum growth, feed conversion and immunity.
 The protein nutrition is directly related to the illeal amino acid digestibility; this term can be divided further into apparent illeal amino acid digestibility or true amino acid digestibility.

-The amino acids contained in feed-stuffs are not fully available to animal.
+The amino acids contained in the feed-stuffs are not fully available to the animal.
 It is therefore more efficient to formulate diets using values for digestible amino acids rather than total amino acids.
-The optimisation of amino acid supply leads to increased animal performance and, because the ingested protein is better balanced for animal’s requirements, nitrogen excretion is reduced.
+The optimization of amino acid supply leads to increased animal performance and, because the ingested protein is better balanced for animal’s requirements, nitrogen excretion is reduced.

 Poultry Feed Supplement Manufacturers and Suppliers in India – Vinayak Ingredients India Pvt Ltd